top of page

 Future generation of high-energy-density and fast-charging batteries promises to enable renewable energy technologies and zero-emission electric vehicles.
 One of the central challenges, besides material innovation, is the increasing heat generation and temperature heterogeneity, which accelerates capacity fade and poses safety concerns.

 We aim to systematically study thermal processes in energy storage systems, from microscopic thermal characterization for mechanistic understanding to device level electrochemical-thermal co-engineering.
-We will investigate the effects of temperature heterogeneity on battery kinetics and thermodynamics, develop platforms for battery internal temperature mapping, in-operando thermal diagnostic tools, and advanced battery thermal management via convection and phase-change.
+We will investigate the effects of heterogeneous and extreme temperature environments on battery safety, storage and operation, develop platforms for battery internal temperature mapping, in-operando thermal diagnostic tools, and advanced battery thermal management.
+Current effort includes characterizing lithium-ion batteries hibernating through freeze-thaw processes using in situ optical and acoustic spectroscopy.
 These efforts will aid the development of future generation batteries with high performance and safe operation.

 Related publications